megacell/urban-activity-model/README.md

-networks/SmallGrid_activities.txt describes the activities staying at home is following path 0-6-12-... staying at mall located at Node 2 between 8am amd 10am means taking edge from vertex: Node + (start-1) * num_nodes = 2 + 2*6 = 14
+networks/SmallGrid_activities.txt describes the activities staying at home is following path 0-6-12-... staying at mall located at Node 2 between 8am amd 10am means taking edge from vertex: Node + (start-1) * num_nodes = 2 + 2 * 6 = 14
-to vertex: Node + end * num_nodes = 2 + 5*6 = 32
+to vertex: Node + end * num_nodes = 2 + 5 * 6 = 32 where
-start-1=2 because activity starts sometime in the time slice 2 (7am,8am] end=5 because activity ends at 10am and driver is on the road at slice 5 (10am,11am] edge of type -1 means that user can take edge any number of times edge of type 0, 1, ... means user can only take it once the modifier tracks activities of types 0, 1, ... which adds up to the complexity if an activity can only be done once but has start times < end times its type can be set up to -1 because the geometry of the resulting supernetwork implicitly restricts the edge to be taken at most once
+start-1=2 means activity starts sometime in time slice 2 (7am,8am] end=5 means activity ends at 10am and driver is on the road at slice 5 (10am,11am].
+An edge is of type -1 means that user can take edge any number of times while an edge is of type 0, 1, ... means user can only take it once.
+The modifier tracks activities of types 0, 1, ... which adds up to the complexity.
+Ff an activity can only be done once but has start times < end times, its type can be set up to -1 because the geometry of the resulting supernetwork implicitly restricts the edge to be taken at most once.